Do I need to clean my chimney if I don’t use my fireplace?

 Is It Safe to Use a Fireplace That Hasn’t Been Used in Years?

-No, a fireplace that hasn’t been used in years is unsafe.
+A fireplace that hasn’t been used in years is unsafe until a chimney contractor takes it through inspection and cleaning.
 If you don’t clean your chimney, soot and creosote can build up and cause a fire.

-Here are the main reasons why you want to inspect your chimney before using it:
+Here are the main reasons you want to inspect your chimney before using it:

-A Dirty Chimney Can Be a Fire Hazard and Cause Respiratory Problem
+Could a Dirty Chimney Be a Fire Hazard and Cause Respiratory Problems?

 ——